-As a law student and future lawyer, it is important that you be able to engage in rigorous discourse and critical evaluation while also demonstrating civility and respect for others.
-This is even more important in the case of controversial issues and other topics that may elicit strong emotions.
+As a law student and future lawyer, I expect that you will be able to engage in rigorous discourse and critical evaluation of texts and arguments while also demonstrating civility and respect for others.
+Please be prepared to "represent" a client's position with which you do not personally agree.
+While doing so may feel uncomfortable initially, it will strengthen your advocacy skills.